Tourist route optimization in the context of Covid-19 pandemic: Literature review

 Tourism spatial planning has been in the spotlight for a long time and many studies have tackled this topic (see \cite{Acheampong, Almeida, Okan, Getz, Ginting, Risteski, Marzuki}).

 Route planning is an area of interest for many studies, as it is a key aspect in providing (or obtaining - if regarded from the tourist’s point of view) an improved travel experience.
-There have been many research papers concerning route planning, which used various methods, from the use of neural networks (see \cite{Malik}), to GIS-based approaches (see \cite{Lau}, \cite{Gill}), or classical minimax optimization problems related to maximizing tourist satisfaction (see \cite{Hasuiki}), maximizing tourism experience utility \cite{Wu}), minimizing the cost and finding the shortest path under uncertainty (see \cite{Nikolova}), and others.
+There have been many research papers concerning route planning.
+The main findings in the literature regarding methods used in route planning are presented in Table \ref{LitRev}.

-Even though route planning based on looking at the routes inside a destination as a graph has been used in previous studies, the \textit{shortest path} algorithms proposed in those researches (like improved Floyd algorithm in \cite{Zhou}) result in finding the optimal route between two nodes, more precisely, the shortest path between sightseeing spots in a destination.
+Even though route planning based on looking at the routes inside a destination as a graph has been used in previous studies, the \textit{shortest path} algorithms proposed in those researches (such as improved Floyd algorithm in \cite{Zhou}) result in finding the optimal route between two nodes, more precisely, the shortest path between sightseeing spots in a destination.
 However, tourism in smaller destinations needs to exploit all the small attractions one might find along a certain route.
 Thus, our method, which involves the use of a backtracking algorithm has two main useful novelties.
 Firstly, using the backtracking algorithm allows the establishment of an optimal path in a destination that crosses through a certain number of attractions.
 Secondly, the backtracking algorithm returns all the possible ways of planning the route while finding the shortest one.
-This is highly advantageous in the context of Covid-19, as overcrowded spots need to be reorganized, and choosing the optimal route is not only dependent on the length of the path, but it should also look for reducing the number of people present in a place, at a certain time, in order to diminish the risk of disease-spreading.
+This is highly advantageous in the context of Covid-19, as overcrowded spots need to be reorganized, and choosing the optimal route is not only dependent on the length of the path, but it should also look at reducing the number of people present in a place, at a certain time, in order to diminish the risk of disease-spreading.

 We consider that the tourist destination management structures (DMOs), must include in the destination development strategy, for the post-pandemics period, clear solutions for the safe access of tourists to the important tourist objectives, thus also enabling the small businesses to resume their economic activities at a level at least similar to that before the pandemics (if possible, increased activity would be welcome for partly compensating the 2020-2021 losses).